top of page

 What are the other options?

-Now on to our specialities.
-Firstly, piped flowers.
 Piped buttercream flowers have had a bit of a reinvention over the past few years, as new styles have emerged, particularly out of parts of Asia.
 Thinner nozzles and new buttercream styles have allowed designers to create more intricate flower designs.
 We love working with piped flowers, from whole flower cascades to simple single piped petals on the side of a cake.
 Piped flowers work incredibly well when coupled with painted buttercream techniques to create beautiful impasto designs that are truly unique.
+Painted flowers use artist knives to create individual petals as artists who use mediums such as acrylic and oil would.
+Again this creates a 3D flower, in varying degrees of detail, depending on style and budget.

 Toxicity